Yandex Cloud

 • poolerConfig: Connection pooler settings:

-• poolingMode: Connection pooler's mode.
-The possible values are SESSION, TRANSACTION, and STATEMENT.
+• poolingMode: Connection pooler's operation mode.
+Possible values: SESSION, TRANSACTION, and STATEMENT.
 To learn more about each mode, see Managing PostgreSQL connections.

-• poolDiscard: Determines whether clients should discard their state after each transaction, true or false.
+• poolDiscard: Defines whether clients should discard their state after each transaction, true or false.
 Corresponds to the server_reset_query_always option for the PgBouncer connection pooler.

 • backupWindowStart: Backup window settings.